mabixdev/GoTypstMdToPDF/README.md

 1. **"Failed to compile Typst"**
    - Check your Markdown syntax and LaTeX expressions
-   - Verify the skeleton template is valid
+   - Verify the template file is valid

 2. **"Permission denied" errors**
    - Ensure the temp directory is writable
-   - Check file permissions on the skeleton template
+   - Check file permissions on the template file

 3. **High memory usage**
    - Adjust MAX_FILE_SIZE environment variable